LeastAuthority/leastauthority.com/docs/operations.rst

 This can be useful for experimentation.
 However, after the experiment concludes, modified resources should always be deleted and re-created from the version controlled artifact.
 This will ensure repeatability of the changes.
+See `Update Version of leastauthority.com`_ for an example of a properly version-controlled deployment change.

 Stripe
 ------